-- Hire purchase – VAT down or VAT deferred.
+- Hire purchase: VAT down or VAT deferred.
 HP is a great way to actually buy a van.
-If your VAT registered claim the whole VAT amount back within three months.
-Sometimes a pre registered van is cheaper.
-Click Here.
+If you’re VAT registered, you can claim the whole VAT amount back within three months.

-- Finance Lease – By far the most popular method as it attracts the lowest payments.
-It’s gets the largest discounts from manufacturers same as contract hire.
-However you can fit accessories many of which you cant n contract hire
+- Finance Lease: By far the most popular finance method as it attracts the lowest payments.
+Finance leases also attract the largest discounts from manufacturers.
+Another benefit of this method is that you can fit accessories to the van while you have it.

-- Operational Lease – Is just like finance lease however you can hand back the vehicle at the end.
-Some of our Mercedes vans are like this
+- Operational Lease: An operational lease is just like a finance lease apart from that you can hand the vehicle back at the end.
+Some of our Mercedes vans are like this.

-- Credit Limit – Pre approve your van purchases 90 days in advance.
-Useful for example if you have a contract tender.
+- Credit Limit: Pre-approve your van purchases 90 days in advance.
+This can be very useful if, for example, you have a contract tender.